Club My-O-My

 Club My-O-My was a former nightclub in the New Orleans area that employed female impersonators as entertainers.
-Its predecessers were the Wonder Bar, and the Wonder Club.
+Its predecessors were the Wonder Bar, and the Wonder Club.

 History

 Wonder Bar

 In 1933, a predecessor to Club My-O-My, the Wonder Bar, opened up with underground drag shows.
 The Wonder Bar was located in the French Quarter at 125 Decatur Street.

 In 1936, the Wonder Bar was raided by police.
 Owner Emile Morlet requested an injunction in court, but was denied on grounds that the club was a menace to morality.

 Wonder Club

 In 1936, after the police raid of the Wonder Bar, it was moved to Jefferson Parish, outside police jurisdiction, and reopened as the Wonder Club.

 Club My-O-My

 In the late 1940's, the Wonder Club was renamed to Club My-O-My.
 The name Club My-O-My was in use as early as October 1947, when it appeared in Billboard magazine.

 On May 4, 1948, Club My-O-My was badly damaged by a fire, but was rebuilt shortly thereafter.

 Club My-O-My had a sheriff assigned to keep watch at the front door for any issues.
 If there were issues, entertainers would deny any accusations.

 On January 17, 1972, Club My-O-My was destroyed by a second fire.